Blekingegade Gang: 1988 Old Main Post Office robbery

-The mail delivery

-Monday, October 31, 1988, was payday for many of people, who began early Christmas shopping on the next day.
-On the evening of Tuesday, as on all days, shops all over the country deposited the days takings in drop-boxes at their local retail bank branches.
-In the morning of Wednesday, November 2, 1988, bank branches counted the deposits and credited them to the shop's accounts.
-In the afternoon, bank branches carried their excess cash to the local post offices and mailed it as insured high-value mail.
-The same service was used by a few other businesses sending valuable goods such as bearer bonds and expensive office equipment.
-In the evening, local post offices presorted the mail by destination post office as indicated by the zip code.
-Most of the bank cash would be going a Copenhagen post office.

-On Wednesday November 2, 1988, at 22:00, the gang members Torkil Lauesen, Jan Weimann, Niels Jørgensen, Carsten Nielsen, and Marc Rudin met at the hideout in Blekingegade and put the plan in motion.
-At night, postal trains picked up the day's mail (most post offices are conveniently at the train stations) and dropped them off at the destination post offices.
+On November 2, 1988, at 22:00, gang members Torkil Lauesen, Weimann, Jørgensen, Carsten Nielsen, and Marc Rudin met at the hideout in Blekingegade.
+At night, postal trains picked up the day's mail and dropped them off at the designated post offices.
 The gang stole four or five cars and parked them at strategic locations.
 An orange Toyota HiAce van was parked in Løvstræde across from the back gate of the post office.

-On Thursday, November 3, 1988, at 04:25, postal trains delivered mail at the postal rail terminal between Copenhagen central station and Copenhagen police headquarters.
+On November 3, 1988, at 04:25, postal trains delivered mail at the postal rail terminal between Copenhagen central station and Copenhagen police headquarters.
 At 04:50, money and other high-value mail was loaded from the trains to a yellow armored postal van, call sign 8886 K5B, with the driver "JF" and the guard "FA".
-The van had a direct radio link to police HQ, but the gang thought the radio link was to the postal HQ who would then have to phone the police before the police could respond to any robbery.
-At 05:00, 8886 left the postal terminal bound for the old main post office in Købmagergade, hence code K5.
-At around 05:02, 8886 passed and greeted the alfa-south police patrol car near Tivoli.
+The van had a direct radio link to police HQ, but the gang thought the radio link was to the postal HQ who would then have to phone the police before they could respond to any robbery.
+At 05:00, the van left the postal terminal bound for the old main post office in Købmagergade, hence code K5.
+At around 05:02, it passed and greeted the alfa-south police patrol car near Tivoli.